apache/shardingsphere/docs/blog/content/material/Nov_23_1_Integrate_SCTL_into_RAL.en.md

 Output

 a.
-If successful，show "Query OK, 0 rows affected";
+If successful, show "Query OK, 0 rows affected";
 b.
 Get readwrite_splitting hint default and sharding hint default; use `show readwrite_splitting hint status ;` or `show sharding hint status;` command to see the result.

 **Note: Please remember: if you need to use DistSQL Hint, you need to enable the configuration`proxy-hint-enabled`of ShardingSphere-Proxy.
 For more information, please read:**